-- A cracked or broken tooth you got from an accident
+- A cracked or broken tooth from an accident

-Most of the time, however, it’s a build-up of plaque that leads to first a tiny hole in a tooth and eventually to a larger hole in a tooth that causes you pain.
-Plaque is from bacteria in your mouth that leaves a thin film on your teeth.
-It’s full of bacteria that create acid, which eats away at the tough outer layer of your teeth called the enamel.
+Most of the time it’s a build-up of plaque that creates a tiny hole in a tooth.
+Eventually, it leads to a larger hole that causes you pain.
+Plaque is bacteria in your mouth that leaves a thin film on your teeth.
+It’s full of bacteria that create acid, which eats away at the tough outer layer of your teeth- the enamel.

 Your mouth is designed to manage the bacteria that typically fill it.
-Bacteria are essential to properly break down food into the nutrients that your body can then process.
-But not all the bacteria get used up, and the remaining bacteria settle in those crevices and cracks.
+Bacteria are essential to break down food into the nutrients that your body can then process.
+But not all the bacteria get used up.
+The remaining bacteria settle in those crevices and cracks.
 This all creates an environment in which the acidic plaque attacks your teeth.